This post was last updated on October 5th, 2020 at 08:35 pm

 The very first thing you should do is set up your BrandYourself profile.

-The reason you should start here is because it’ll help you move seamlessly into optimizing your LinkedIn profile so it’s ready when someone searches you online.
+The reason you should start here is that it’ll help you move seamlessly into optimizing your LinkedIn profile so it’s ready when someone searches you online.

 After you have those set up you can move on to the other two recommendations we included.